KoreaLogicDay/KoreaLogicDay.github.io/2022/index.md

 ## How to Register and Participate

 The event will be held online.
-Please leave your email address through this [google form](https://forms.gle/KVki9H4iCDRSaumAA) by January, 12, 2022.
+Please leave your email address through this [google form](https://forms.gle/KVki9H4iCDRSaumAA) by 12 January 2022.
 The instruction on how to attend the event will be shared on 13 January 2022.

 ## Talk Abstracts